hxtnv/fuseball/README.md

   </a>
 </p>

-> Fuseball is a browser based, top down football game built with webpack and p5.js. <br />
+> Web based multiplayer football game made with React and p5.js
-> It features a single player mode aswell as (soon) multiplayer mode. <br />
-> The game itself is inspired by haxball, but built to be more modern and have more features (e.g bots).

 ## ✨ Demo